Connect financial statements to inventory planning for better cash flow and growth

 Navigating Uncertainty Around Tariffs

-Figuring out how to handle tariffs in a financial model is much more than a simple numbers exercise.
+Figuring out how to respond to tariffs in a financial model is much more than a simple numbers exercise.
 Do it right, and you can build a resilient business capable of adapting to the shifting winds of global trade policies.

 By carefully analyzing the impact on your costs, pricing strategies, cash flows, and margins, and by exploring different strategic responses, you’ll put your company in the best possible position.